Geometry and entanglement in the scattering matrix: Summary and discussion

 0.2in $\bullet$ The conformal UV/IR symmetries of the $S$-matrix are realized as orientation reversing isometries on a compact geometric space that is defined by unitarity.
 There is freedom in the choice of coordinates that describes this space.
 However, isotropy constraints are restrictive, and a geometric embedding in four-dimensional Euclidean space leads to a (two-dimensional) flat torus.
 The $S$-matrix corresponds to a curve which lives on this manifold and moves between RG fixed points.

 0.2in $\bullet$ $S$-matrix trajectories with vanishing entanglement are special geodesics on the flat torus.
-In particular, in the absence of entanglement, the discrete space on which the $S$-matrix trajectories evolve is a lattice with fixed points at the vertices and special geodesics as links between the vertices.
+In particular, in the absence of entanglement, the bulk of the flat torus becomes inaccessible and $S$-matrix trajectories evolve on a lattice with fixed points at the vertices and special geodesics as links between the vertices.
 In the absence of entanglement, the flat torus manifold does not exist.

+Requiring the phase shifts to vanish at threshold uniquely picks out the non-entangling trajectory which moves along the central diagonal in Fig.~(\ref{fig:FT}).
+In nucleon-nucleon scattering this trajectory realizes an emergent $SU(4)$ spin-flavor symmetry of the effective action.

 0.2in $\bullet$ Non-geodesic $S$-matrix trajectories on the flat torus that entangle spins are driven by an external entangling potential which permeates the flat torus and modifies the geodesic equations.
-The resulting equations are integrable when the $S$-matrix possesses the UV/IR conformally symmetry.
+The resulting equations are integrable when the $S$-matrix possesses the UV/IR conformal symmetry.
 This symmetry allows the explicit construction of the potential, which is a harmonic function on the flat torus.

 0.2in $\bullet$ In contrast to EFT where the momentum expansion emerges as a consequence of locality of the interaction, the momentum variable in the geometric $S$-matrix formulation arises as a specific choice of inaffine parameterization of the geodesic equations.
 The forces that enter the trajectory equations are complicated non-local functions of the momentum, as one might expect in a spacetime-independent formulation of scattering.